alzo-archi/ovo/README.md

 fibs(10)
 ```

-Which returns `123` (the addition of fibs(10), 89 and fibs(8), 34).

-## State-of-the-art features
+## Unusual features

-Besides being impractical, Ovo has a distinguishing feature : the ability to be ran as a global stateful system.
+Ovo has a distinguishing feature : the ability to be ran as a global stateful system. **This will be deprecated very soon**.

 ### A global stateful system